Delta Areas and Resources Applied Research Centre

-For the Applied Research Centre Delta Areas and Resources an ideal delta is safe, healthy and ecologically resilient.
-In addition to that the delta is inhabited by people which are engaged in sustainable use of landscape and natural resources and contribute to a restorative and regenerative economy.
+For the Delta Areas and Resources Applied Research Centre, a sustainable delta is safe, healthy and ecologically resilient.
+In addition, the delta is inhabited by citizens and professionals who are engaged in the sustainable use of landscape and natural resources and contribute to a circular economy this way.

 Conducting applied research in Living Labs

 The ABCD roadmap is used in order to assist the stakeholder categories in formulating shared objectives.
 This tool was developed by the Alliance for Strategic Sustainable Development.
 Both Radboud University and Van Hall Larenstein University of Applied Sciences are members of this alliance.
 The tool helps researchers to keep their finger on the pulse in terms of the actual issues in practice and it enables them to stay in touch with the stakeholders involved.

 Three types of innovation are key in the transition towards a sustainable future, and they need to be developed and applied harmoniously in the Living Labs: 1) new ways of collaboration (innovative governance), 2) new means of financing (innovative finance) and 3) new technology/engineering (Clean Tech & Smart Engineering).